 - Height is a significant factor.
 If the cabin is less than 2.5m tall at its highest point, you can put it within 2m of your boundary – otherwise, you’ll need to position it further away.

-Do log cabins have to follow building regulations?
+Do log cabins have to follow Bird Control regulations?

 Building regulations are safety rules which govern how well a structure is built.
 They won’t apply if your log cabin is less than 15 square metres in size and contains no sleeping accommodation.
 Even if the cabin is between 15 and 30 square metres, it will usually just have to meet building regulations if it is located less than 1m from your border.